GovReady/govready-q/Apps.md

 After making changes to modules or AppSources for system modules (like account settings), run `python3 manage.py load_modules` to pull the modules from the sources into the database.
 This only updates system modules.

 Other modules that have already been started as apps will not be updated.
-But for debugging (only), you can run `python3 manage.py refresh_modules` to update started apps in-place so that you don't have to start an app anew (on the site) each time you make a change to an app.
+Each time you make a change to an app, you can reload changes using the app authoring tool in GovReady-Q.